-Check that the cables connected to HoloMonitor M4 are not loose and that they do not touch anything that vibrates.
+Check that the cables connected to HoloMonitor M4 are not lose or not touching anything.
 Ensure that no vibrations come from sources like centrifuges or hard-working air vents.
-Make sure that the incubator is leveled and stands without disturbances.

 The position of the live image in the vessel map does not correspond to the actual position in the vessel